sedulous-mortal/CastlesAndAnglers/README.md

 # Castles And Anglers
     A text-based Python 3 roleplaying game.

+# How to Play
+    - git clone the repo
+    - navigate into the CastlesAndAnglers folder
+    - ensure you have python3 by running python3 --version
+        - if you don't have it, get python3 by running `npm install python` or `brew install python`
+    - run `python3 main.py`

 ## Actions You Can Take Anytime
     - show health
     - heal up